mfong4151/Maxwell-Fong-Mastermind/README.md

 Middleware (/middleware): Custom Express middleware for tasks such as request logging, JWT authentication, validation, and optional JWT authentication.

-Sockets (/sockets): Setting up WebSocket for real-time bi-directional communication between clients and the server.
+Sockets (/sockets): Setting up WebSocket for real-time, bi-directional communication between clients and the server.
+Shows some basic code for multiplayer.

 Validations (/validations): Contains express-validator chains for validating and sanitizing inputs for various routes.